damarap22/Final_Project-Sentiment_Analysis/README.md

 ## Background

 There are a lot of aspects that may have contributed to the game’s success, and reviews can be a contributing factor.
 Game Reviews could play a huge factor in Word-Of-Mouth and affect game purchases.
 Game Quality is imperative to game review.
 In order to get Positive Review, developer must improve their Game Quality.
-But scanning through every Reviews to get insight is time consuming and getting reviews only from small group of players (e.g. veteran player) doesn’t represent the “voice” of majority.
+However, scanning through every Reviews to get insight is time consuming and getting reviews only from small group of players (e.g. veteran player) doesn’t represent the “voice” of majority.

 ## Workflow